mstemmer/HCR_probe_generator/README.md

     * make sure you have created and selected the correct python environment
     * see beginning of notebook for creating the conda environment
 4. Find your HCR probes in the generated_probes folder
-    * contains also the .xlsx file to upload to IDT
+    * contains also the .xlsx file to upload to IDT with all the generated oligo pools